deaththed0g/ACZ_CE_freecam_script/gameplay_freecam_code.md

 else
 	--//If search was a failure then print a error message and unpause the emulator print("Unable to run the script.")
-    print("The script will not work if you loaded a savestate.") print("If you haven't used any savestates but you're still getting this message please contact me.") unpause(pcsx2_emu_id) end
+	unpause(pcsx2_emu_id)
+end
 ```